 The other key component is having a FROZEN mixing bowl and whip.
 The bowl MUST be cold so when you add the warm butter/sugar mixture it doesn't split and separate.
 I know it sounds a little crazy to add a warm mixture to fresh whipped cream, but if you follow the instructions it WORKS!

 The base mix is a simple mixture of freshly whipped heavy cream, melted butter, and brown sugar.
 You blend these things together and refrigerate it for use any time you want it.
 The mixture firms up as it chills and will hold for a week to 10 days, if it lasts that long.

 I have been instructed that you just have to "just leave this recipe ALONE!"
 Do not add spices or other flavoring or you will break the mixture.
 And nobody wants a split whipped cream.

 My favorite part of the drink is when you add the hot water, the mixture naturally foams and froths.
 It makes it a little bit latte like!
 I also found a gingerbread spiced rum that I used and that just made it feel a little more Christmasy!

 This is my new favorite cold-weather drink.
 I hope you enjoy it as much as I have and I send out a big THANK YOU to Kristi for sharing it with me and allowing me to share it with you.
 She also noted that you can put a small scoop of the whipped cream mixture in some cocoa for the kids, leaving the rum out, so they can feel like they are joining you in a Christmas nightcap.

-- 2 C Heavy Whipping Cream whipped to soft peaks
+- 2 cups Heavy Whipping Cream, whipped to soft peaks

 - Place the bowl of your stand mixer and the whip in the freezer at least 45 minutes before whipping your cream.